Physical Therapist

 Hi, I am a runner and have been training for track season for a few months now.
 I have only been doing 1-3 miles.
 Then this past Saturday I went with a running group and had me go 7miles.
 Now my shins are hurtin and I positive it is shin splints because I have had then before.
 Should I stop running for a few days or should I just do light runs.
 I don't want it to turn into a stress fracture and end my season what should I do.

-Asked by Anne almost 9 years ago
+Asked by Anne about 9 years ago

 How did you get started in the job, as a Physical Therapist?

-Asked by Valeire about 8 years ago
+Asked by Valeire over 8 years ago

 What would you like most to change about your work?

-Asked by Kat about 8 years ago
+Asked by Kat over 8 years ago

 Ok, around 7 months ago i suffered a sever groin strain.
 On/ofd pain since, had an mri done last week but came up absolutely clean. was told only stretching will help.
 Is stretching supposed to hurt? when i do its painful.
 Trying to return to soccer